Skip to main content

 warning

-CTRE does not utilize the SwerveDrivePoseEstimator class directly, and uses their own timestamp system.
+CTRE does not utilize the SwerveDrivePoseEstimator class directly, and uses their own timestamp system on older versions.
 If you do not convert the Quest's timestamp to CTRE's current time, it will not function correctly!

 e.g. QuestNavSubsystem.java